Wind Project Development Updates

 A number of large wind farms continue to progress through the permitting process, on a longer timeline to construction and subject to continued uncertainty regarding federal production tax credit incentives.
 Two projects in Maine, First Wind's 150-MW Oakfield Wind project and Patriot Renewables' 33-MW Saddleback Ridge Wind project, have received permits and had appeals of those permit approvals to Maine's Board of Environmental Protection denied.
 In April 2012, the U.S. Forest Service's (USFS's) decision to grant Iberdrola a special use permit for its 30-MW Deerfield Wind Project in southern Vermont was upheld by the USFS's deciding officer.
 The opposing group, Vermonters for a Clean Environment, responded to the decision by filing an appeal with the district court.
 In February, the Penobscot Indian Nation in Old Town, Maine, received $1 million from the U.S. Department of Energy to complete the pre-construction activities required to secure funding for the proposed 227-MW Alder Stream Wind Project in Franklin County.

 Some wind projects have experienced setbacks.
 In April, the Maine Land Use Regulation Commission finalized a decision to reject First Wind subsidiary Champlain Wind LLC's request to withdraw and re-submit a project proposal for the 69-MW Bowers Mountain Wind project.
-In late October, Champlain Wind announced it will propose a smaller, reconfigured project to the Department of Environmental Protection (see discussion in State Regulatory and Legislative Updates regarding changes in Maine's permitting regime).
+In late October, Champlain Wind announced it will propose a smaller, reconfigured project to the Department of Environmental Protection.
 And Quantum Utility Generation's 42-MW Passadumkeag Windpark, originally developed by Noble Environmental Power, is currently before the Maine Department of Environmental Protection (DEP) awaiting a ruling on its permit application.
 Maine DEP staff recently recommended that the agency reject the permit application.

 A number of earlier-stage projects have been shelved as towns have passed ordinances or restrictive bylaws limiting local development.
-For example, in December 2011, the residents of Frankfort, Maine, passed a strict wind ordinance effectively preventing further development on the Mount Waldo wind project (see discussion of other restrictive ordinances in "Towns throughout New England Acting to Exert Local Control over Wind Siting").
+For example, in December 2011, the residents of Frankfort, Maine, passed a strict wind ordinance effectively preventing further development on the Mount Waldo wind project.

 Community-Scale and Customer-Sited